comicsfct/vcall/README.md

 conda activate vcall
 ```

-4. Config the config_docker.yaml by changing 'Dir_settings:', 'Settings:' and 'Threads':
+3. Adjust the configuration file config.yaml by changing the appropriate variables:

 5. In Command Prompt type:
 ```